Will you help keep our woods healthy?

 Help us tackle the blight of ash dieback in our woods this winter

-This is a wonderful time of year in our woodlands as autumn arrives and the leaves turn stunning shades of gold and bronze.
+This is a wonderful time of year in our woodlands as autumn turns to winter and there are piles of golden leaves to crunch through.
 Unfortunately, the deadly disease ash dieback has also arrived and we are in a race against time to deal with it.
 We must urgently carry out work to fell diseased ash trees close to paths and roads.
 These infected trees, which will never recover, are dangerous and can fall or lose limbs unpredictably.
 We must work quickly to deal with this threat - could you give a gift today to help?

 We care for more than 1,000 hectares of woodland, and much of it is ancient woodland.
 Ash trees are common, and as they become infected with ash dieback they grow weak and unstable.
 They must be felled or otherwise made safe quickly and professionally, sometimes using specialist machinery.
 All of this comes at great expense.
 26 reserves need urgent work to tackle the disease this winter, at a cost of around £9,000 per site.
 We will allow woodland to grow back, but it is vital that we carry out the work now.
 Your gift will help us to keep our woods healthy and safe - thank you.